dupgit/cloud-image-download/docs/architecture.md

 #### Image manager

-Provides `CloudImage` structure and a method to verify the checksum of an image and a method that will tell whether or not the file is in the database (uses the method of image history module)
+Provides `CloudImage` structure, a method to verify the checksum of an image and a method that will tell whether or not the file is in the database (uses the method of image history module)

 #### Website manager